This post may contain affiliate links. Please read my disclosure for more information.

 We have got wonderful kitchen organization ideas that will make cooking easy and stress-free.
 Check these kitchen design tips now.

-As you can see from the above, there is a distinct difference between the descriptions for the blog and individual blog posts.
+As you can see from the above, there is a distinct difference between the blog post descriptions and the description for the blog itself.

 What makes the above descriptions so effective is that they tell the searcher exactly what they can expect to read should they click on the links.
 The call-to-action words “browse” and “check these” prompt the user to take desirable action.